 #3 – Uber Pilsner – a reddish beer and the perfect beer for pizza.
 It has a hint of bitters and what I thought was some grapefruit.

-The Molly is a fun place to hang out and have a beer or two and some snacks.
+Molly PItcher is a fun place to hang out and have a beer or two and some snacks.
 There are a few tables located outside.
 The inside has a happy hum of friends having some laughs and relaxation.
 You can pick up beer to go by the bottle or growler.
-Check their website

 Black Powder Stout at Molly Pitcher Brewing Company